-1. Embodies the distinctive characteristics of a type, period, or method of construction.
-2. Portrays the environment of a group of people in an era of history characterized by a distinctive architectural type.
-3. Has yielded, or is likely to yield, information important in history or prehistory.
-4. Possesses high artistic values.
-5. Has a relationship to designated landmarks or HPO zone that makes the area's preservation critical.
-6-7(C)(3)(b) An crit rmination of an HPO Zone application to terminate an HPO zone shall be approved if the teria used in the designation of that HPO zone are no longer et due to changing conditions in the HPO zone.
-6-7(C)(3)(c) An be or signation of a Landmark Site or Structure application for designation of a landmark site or structure shall approved if it is of particular historical, architectural, cultural, archaeological significance and meets any of the following teria: 1.
-It is the site of a significant historic event.
-2. It is identified with a person who significantly contributed to the history of the city, State, or nation.
-3. It portrays the environment of a group of people in an era of history characterized by a distinctive architectural style.
-4. It embodies the distinctive characteristics of a type, period, or method of construction.
-5. It possesses high architectural value.
-6. It represents the work of an architect, designer, or master builder whose individual work has influenced the development of the city.
-7. It embodies elements of architectural design, detail, materials, or craftsmanship which represent a significant architectural innovation.
-8. Its preservation is critical because of its relationship to already-designated landmarks or other real property which is simultaneously proposed as a landmark.
-9. It has yielded or is very likely to yield information important in history or prehistory.
-10 .
+- 1. Embodies the distinctive characteristics of a type, period, or method of construction. - 2.
+Portrays the environment of a group of people in an era of history characterized by a distinctive architectural type. - 3.
+Has yielded, or is likely to yield, information important in history or prehistory. - 4.
+Possesses high artistic values. - 5.
+Has a relationship to designated landmarks or HPO zone that makes the area's preservation critical.

+6-7(C)(3)(b) Termination of an HPO Zone

+An application to terminate an HPO zone shall be approved if the criteria used in the designation of that HPO zone are no longer met due to changing conditions in the HPO zone.

+6-7(C)(3)(c) Designation of a Landmark Site or Structure

+An application for designation of a landmark site or structure shall be approved if it is of particular historical, architectural, cultural, or archaeological significance and meets any of the following criteria:

+- 1. It is the site of a significant historic event. - 2.
+It is identified with a person who significantly contributed to the history of the city, State, or nation. - 3.
+It portrays the environment of a group of people in an era of history characterized by a distinctive architectural style. - 4.
+It embodies the distinctive characteristics of a type, period, or method of construction. - 5.
+It possesses high architectural value. - 6.
+It represents the work of an architect, designer, or master builder whose individual work has influenced the development of the city. - It embodies elements of architectural design, detail, materials, or craftsmanship which represent a significant architectural innovation. - 8.
+Its preservation is critical because of its relationship to already-designated landmarks or other real property which is simultaneously proposed as a landmark. - 9.
+It has yielded or is very likely to yield information important in history or prehistory. - 10.
 It is included in the National Register of Historic Places or the New Mexico Cultural Properties Register.
-6-7(C)(3)(d) An rmination of Landmark Status application to terminate the landmark designation of a site or ucture shall be approved if that site or structure no longer meets the criteria used in the designation.